-Sembcorp Utilities is, in turn, a wholly-owned subsidiary of Sembcorp Industries, a Singapore-based leading energy and urban solutions provider with operations across 11 countries globally.
+Sembcorp Utilities is a wholly-owned subsidiary of Sembcorp Industries, a Singapore-based leading energy and urban solutions provider with operations across 10 countries globally.

-Sembcorp Industries was incorporated in 1998 following the merger of Singapore Technologies Industrial Corporation and Sembawang Corporation.
-Sembcorp Industries is listed on the main board of the Singapore Exchange and is a component stock of the Straits Times Index and sustainability indices including the FTSE4Good Index, the Dow Jones Sustainability Asia Pacific Index and the iEdge SG ESG indices.
-Its largest single shareholder is Temasek Holdings (which is in turn wholly owned by the Minister for Finance, a body constituted under the Singapore Minister for Finance (Incorporation) Act (Chapter 183).
-The market capitalisation of Sembcorp Industries was approximately S\$3.6 billion as at 31 December 2021.
-For more information relating to Sembcorp Industries and Sembcorp Utilities, please visit www.sembcorp.com.
+Incorporated in 1998, Sembcorp Industries is listed on the main board of the Singapore Exchange and is a constituent stock of the Straits Times Index and sustainability indices including the FTSE4Good Index and the iEdge SG ESG indices.
+Its largest single shareholder is Temasek Holdings, an investment company headquartered in Singapore.
+The market capitalisation of Sembcorp Industries was \$\$6.0 billion2 as at December 31, 2022.
+For more information on Sembcorp Industries and Sembcorp Utilities, visit www.sembcorp.com.

-Inma Power & Water Company (IPWC) (a wholly-owned subsidiary of OIC)
+Inma Power & Water Company (IPWC) (a whollyowned subsidiary of OIC)